wizards-of-lua/wizards-of-lua/README.md

 * Start Minecraft using the Forge profile

 ## License
-Wizards of Lua is licensed under the GNU General Public License v3.0.
+Wizards of Lua is licensed under the GNU Lesser General Public License v3.0.
 See the file [LICENSE](LICENSE) file for details.

 Wizards of Lua uses the great [Rembulan](https://github.com/mjanicek/rembulan) implementation of [Lua](https://www.lua.org) 5.3 for Java, which is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).